Python Keras Features Must to Know in 2021 with Real Time Use Case

 You can see my model predicted it successfully.

-As discussed above, Keras is modular, we can save the model we train and use this model later by loading it.
+As discussed above, Keras is modular.
+You can save the model you train and use this model later by loading it.

 This is done as:

-Finally, we have seen introduction to some common features of Keras.
-In this article, we learnt how to load a dataset, how to build a model, how to add layers with its parameters, how to compile, train and evaluate a model in Keras.
+You also learned how to load a dataset, how to build a model, how to add layers with its parameters, how to compile, train, and evaluate a model in Keras.